Weinstein accuser's account grilled during cross examination

 She responded: “I felt there was an aspect to the way I felt I needed to protect myself that had an element of manipulation.”

+The defense attorney also grilled the accuser about communications that provided him with her new phone number and encouraging him to get in touch.

+One read: “I got a new number.
+Just wanted you to have it.
+Hope you are well and call me anytime, always good to hear your voice,” according to court papers.

-At times during the cross-examination, she struggled to recall certain details and at one point asked for a break, saying, “I’m getting a little foggy.”
+At times during the cross-examination, the woman struggled to recall certain details and at one point asked for a break, saying, “I’m getting a little foggy.”

 The witness returned to the stand after she told jurors last week that Weinstein trapped her in a New York hotel room in March 2013, and angrily ordered her to undress as he loomed over her, and then raped her.